 USDA to Measure Quarterly Colony Loss

-NASS safeguards the confidentiality of all responses and publishes only State and National level data, ensuring that no individual producer or operation can be identified.
+NASS safeguards the privacy of all respondents and publishes only aggregate data, ensuring that no individual operation or producer can be identified.

 Survey results will be published in the Honey Bee Colonies report to be released on Aug.
 3. For more information, call the NASS Northeastern Regional Field Office at (800) 498-1518.